mcilloni/first-step/README.md

 > How do I compile this?

 Use GNU Make on the root of the project, or a GNU Make compatible software like pymake.
-This software works on GNU/Linux and FreeBSD (and any FBSD derivative like DragonFlyBSD and - I hope - Darwin aka OS X).
+This software works on GNU/Linux, FreeBSD, DragonFlyBSD, NetBSD, Darwin (OS X) and Cygwin (32 bit).
+The facultative examples (in /examples, buildable with [g]make ex) are not guarranteed to work except on GNU/Linux, but they are not necessary.

 > How do I compile this on Visual Studio?